turingschool/front-end-curriculum/lessons/module-1/js-2.md

 The good news is all you have to do to avoid this is to always remember to use the `var` keyword when declaring a new variable!

 # Arrays
-An array is a special type of variable.
+An array is a complex data type.
 Instead of storing just one value, it stores an ordered list of values.
 You should consider using an array whenever you are working with a collection of values, or values that are related to one another.

 You can put different types of data into an array: